sickozell/SickoCV/README.md

 - nothing in queue

 ## **changelog**
+- beta6: clocker: added external clock ppqn option in context menu and fixed reset bar bug when using external clock
 - beta5: sickoLooper: fixed a bug with PLAY/STOP ALL button that doesn't stop recording when recording a non-synced track.
-- beta4: sickoLooper: allowed sources with poly cables, and 'Internal Clock Always ON' option in the right-click menu
+- beta4: sickoLooper: allowed poly cable sources, and 'Internal Clock Always ON' option in the right-click menu
-- beta3: clocker: improved midi resync when Auto Stop is off and there are no incoming external clock for a while
-- beta2: clocker: added External Clock Auto Stop feature in the right-click menu
-- beta1: clocker: improved midi external sync by adding ppqn and smoothing options in the right-click menu

 # SickoCV v2.6.3
 VCV Rack plugin modules